Stamp some style on your kitchen walls with pattern and texture

 However, wallpaper can completely transform a space of dominated by one-colour cabinetry, adding real personality to what has always been a purely functional space.
 The kitchen is very often the heart of your home – and somewhere you spend a large proportion of your time – so it’s important that it reflects your style.

-You can go for bold by papering every wall in the room, like The Pink House kitchen in the gallery below, or choose one feature wall to cover in print to help define a zone in a multifunctional space.
+You can go for bold by papering every wall in the room, or choose one feature wall to cover in print to help define a zone in a multifunctional space.
 Or you can even use your favourite wallpaper as a splashback covered with glass.

 Whether you’re looking to update your kitchen or if you’re starting a design from scratch, these bold wallpaper will help inspire a new approach.